alexharri/website/posts/icelandic-developer-survey-2024.md

 We can see some patterns emerge:

- * Developers working in banking, finance and the public sector mostly use C#.
+ * Developers working in banking, finance, and the public sector mostly use C#.
- * Rust, TypeScript, Python and Go are popular in startups.
+ * Rust, TypeScript, Python, and Go are popular in startups.

 ### Startups

 15.9% of developers—including myself—reported working in startups.
 Quite a high percentage!

 Much of that can be attributed to Iceland's strong support system for startups.
 [Klak][klak] runs multiple startup accelerators like [Gulleggið][gullegg] and [Startup SuperNova][supernova].
-There are many notable venture capital funds like [Brunnur][brunnur], [Frumtak][frumtak] and [Crowberry Capital][crowberry], in addition to the [Technology Development Fund][tech_dev_fund] which provides free capital for early-stage startups.
+There are many notable venture capital funds like [Brunnur][brunnur], [Frumtak][frumtak], and [Crowberry Capital][crowberry], in addition to the [Technology Development Fund][tech_dev_fund] which provides free capital for early-stage startups.

 In addition to that, companies may receive up to a 20% tax deduction for expenses related to research and innovation for expenses up to ISK 1,100M each year, or around USD 7.9M.